 Input: My friend Rose says “Pick a lane and drive like hell.”
 A woman at a protest, whose picture ends up on Twitter, wears a cardboard sign on her backpack with her name and what she can provide (“I have charger cables, power strip, tampons, cough drops, ibuprofen.
 Please ask!”).
 These things swirl around in my head with my experience at a recent march, trying to pack everything anyone could possibly need.
 One tiny backpack full of snacks, water, first aid kit, back-up batteries…too many things, making them all more difficult to get to.

 Start With Your Stats:

 Are you strong?
 Creative?
 Agile?
 Huge?
 Smol?
-Fill out that part of your sheet to evaluate your strengths and weaknesses.
-(You can print the sheet or make a new copy to edit from.)
+Write it all down to evaluate your strengths and weaknesses.
 This should help you pick a class.